sourinsarkar/docs/README.md

 - It takes some text data.
 - Also takes a file input.

 😔 Sorry this form doesn't save data.
-Will upgrade in it sometime in near future.
+Will upgrade it sometime in near future.